 Sew ruffle to bottom of tea towel(right sides together).
 Before turning lay a piece of twill tape across the raw edge and stitch using a long stitching length.
 Tuck ends of twill tape under before stitching

 Trim off corners, turn raw edge under slightly and stitch close to the edge.
-Fold edge over wide enough for the ribbon to slip through, allowing enough for seam.
+Fold the fabric edge over wide enough for the ribbon to slip through, allowing enough for seam.
 Press.
 Really though, you could just fold over the corners like the above picture and sew the casings!

 The ribbon goes through each casing, crosses in the back and ties in the front.